distributedci/dci-openshift-agent/README.md

 ;dci_disconnected=true
 # Must be reachable from the cluster
 ;webserver_url="http://<jumpbox IP/DNS>:8080"
+# Path of the file with the pull secret and registry auths in json format.
+;pullsecret_file=/path/to/clusterX-pull-secret.txt
 # Path on the jumpbox
 ;disconnected_registry_auths_file=/path/to/auths.json
 # Path on the jumpbox